- “Why does popularity happen to everyone around the world?”

-Helping behavior is one of the forms that Input of Energy takes and it’s a favorite among boys looking to impress an attractive girl.
+Helping behaviour is one of the forms that Input of Energy takes and it’s a favourite among boys looking to impress an attractive girl.
 Acting dumb helps boys do this by giving them an opportunity to be helpful.

 Question 15: “Why does sex always complicate things?”

 Sex might feel like a simple thing but on the level of biology it’s actually very complicated.
 Just try and read the two following quotes: